FAQ

 Is it possible to receive reminder emails when new monthly reports are available?

-You can now get a small number of pre-set report (the 'All Titles', 'Top titles' and 'Summary' reports) delivered to your inbox each month.
+For COUNTER Release 5, you can get a small number of pre-set reports (the 'All Titles', 'Top titles' and 'Summary' reports) delivered to your inbox each month.
 For further details and to set this up, click on the email link on the landing page after you log in and follow the instructions.

 How do I give feedback and make requests?